MockTab

 Wacom says my tablet is no longer supported.
 What now?

 Wacom periodically drops older hardware from its driver, usually alongside a macOS update.
-Check the Hardware page to see if your model appears.
-If it does, uninstall the Wacom driver first, then install MockTab.
+The Troubleshooting page address common symptoms, which device families are affected, and how to switch.
+Check the Hardware page to confirm your model is supported, then uninstall Wacom's driver and install MockTab.

 What is MockTab?

-MockTab is native macOS driver for Wacom drawing tablets that no longer have official support on modern macOS releases.
+MockTab is a native Mac driver for Wacom drawing tablets that no longer have official support on modern macOS releases.

 How is MockTab different from Wacom's driver or OpenTabletDriver?

 Wacom's software is closed-source and drops older hardware with each macOS release.
 OpenTabletDriver is a capable open-source project with broad hardware and platform coverage.
-MockTab takes a narrower approach: one platform, one vendor, native Swift, no background daemons, no kernel extensions.
-The smaller scope means a simpler configuration surface and no background services.
+MockTab takes a narrower approach: one platform, one vendor, one self-contained app bundle with no background services.
+Pen input runs on a real-time thread at audio-grade scheduling priority.
+The smaller scope means a simpler configuration surface.

 My tablet works with Wacom's driver or OpenTabletDriver.
 Why would I need this?